chrisnoonan98675/site/xl-release/how-to/configure-release-teams-and-permissions.markdown

 You can configure permissions on templates and releases if you have the _Edit Template Security_ or _Edit Release Security_ permission on a specific template or release, or if you have the _Edit Security_ [global permission](/xl-release/how-to/configure-permissions.html).
 This applies to all releases and templates in XL Release 5.0 and previous versions.
 In XL Release 6.0.0 and later versions, it only applies for templates and releases that are not stored in a folder.

 When using folders, you can only configure permissions on a folder and you need to have the _Edit Folder Security_ permission on the folder to do so.
 The global _Edit Security_ permission does not apply to folders.
+In XL Release 8.1 and later, you can view the **Teams & Permissions** tab if you have the _Edit folder teams and permissions_ permission.
+In this tab, you cannot view the _Edit folder teams and permissions_ and _Edit Folder Security_ permissions or the teams that have these permissions.
+You can view all the permissions and teams in the folder if you have the _Admin_ global permission or the _Edit folder security_ permission on the folder.

 To configure permissions in XL Release 6.0.0 and later: